Science Hill (Yale University): Expansion of science facilities (1945–present)

 After World War II, residential overcrowding and an influx of married students prompted Yale to build temporary quonset huts on undeveloped areas of Pierson-Sage Square.
 The advent of the "atomic age" prompted a second period of laboratory building.
 University president A. Whitney Griswold relied on modernist architects for these facilities, breaking with pre-war gothic fervor.
-He commissioned Paul Schweikher to design Gibbs Laboratory, and Eero Saarinen for Ingalls Rink, and Philip Johnson for the Kline Biology Tower, Chemistry Laboratory, and Geology Building.
-Like Olmsted and Rogers, Saarinen and Johnson were also called upon to improve the site plan; Saarinen's vision contributed modestly to the configuration, while Johnson's buildings gave Science Hill a central courtyard.
+He asked Paul Schweikher for a Gibbs Laboratory design, Eero Saarinen for Ingalls Rink, and Philip Johnson for the Kline Biology Tower, Chemistry Laboratory, and Geology Building.
+Like Olmsted and Rogers, Saarinen and Johnson were also asked to improve the site plan.
+Saarinen's vision contributed modestly to the configuration, while Johnson's buildings gave Science Hill a central courtyard.

 In 1966, the construction of Wright Nuclear Structure Laboratory (WNSL), named for Arthur W. Wright, allowed Yale to house the first emperor Van de Graaff particle accelerator.
 Once the most powerful accelerator of its type, it was decommissioned in 2011 as other particle research facilities became more useful to the field.
 In 2013, Karsten Heeger initiated a transformation of the WNSL accelerator facility into a state-of-the-art facility, research program, and community that is equipped to develop, build and use research instrumentation for experiments across the globe that investigate the invisible universe.
 The new Wright Lab opened officially in a public opening ceremony on May 16, 2017.

-At the end of the 20th century, Yale President Rick Levin announced a commitment to substantially increase investment in sciences and medicine.
+At the end of the 20th century, Yale President Rick Levin announced new investments in sciences and medicine.
 In the years following, the university has launched at least five major building and renovation projects, including new buildings for biology, chemistry, environmental science, and the Forestry School.